 Adjustments

-Subject to clause 18.4(c), the Operator must adjust a Payment Notice (and its associated invoice) to the extent required to reflect any changes to the inputs that were used to determine or prepare that Payment Notice, including any change under a Revised Statement.
+Subject to clause 16.4(c), at any time after a Payment Notice has been issued pursuant to this Agreement, the Operator must adjust the next prepared Payment Notice (and any associated invoice issued by the Operator) to the extent required to reflect any changes to the inputs that were used to determine or prepare that Payment Notice, including any change under a Revised Statement.

 The Operator must include any adjustments in the next prepared Payment Notice (and invoice).

-Other than adjustments for Revised Statements, no adjustment will be made to a Payment Notice (or invoice) more than 3 years after the end of the Quarter that is the subject of the Payment Notice (or invoice).
+Other than adjustments for Revised Statements, no adjustment will be made to a Payment Notice (or invoice) more than 3 years after the end of the Quarter or Support Year (as applicable) that is the subject of the Payment Notice (or invoice).

-If a party pays the other party an amount arising from or in connection with this Agreement and it is subsequently agreed or determined for any reason that the recipient was not entitled to that payment, in whole or in part, the recipient must refund that payment (or such part as constitutes an overpayment) as a debt due and payable to the party that made the payment together with interest calculated in accordance with clause 18.5 on that amount.
+If a party pays the other party an amount arising from or in connection with this Agreement and it is subsequently agreed or determined for any reason that the recipient was not entitled to that payment, in whole or in part, the recipient must refund that payment (or such part as constitutes an overpayment) as a debt due and payable to the party that made the payment together with interest calculated in accordance with clause 16.5 on that amount.
 That refund must be paid by the recipient to the party that made the payment on or before the date which is 40 Business Days after the date on which it is agreed or determined that the recipient was not entitled to that payment.

-The payment of any Payment Notice by the Commonwealth to the Operator and the issuing of any invoice or tax invoice (as the case may be) is not evidence that the obligations the subject of that Payment Notice invoice or tax invoice have been carried out by the Operator in accordance with the Project Documents, or an admission of liability, and is only to be taken as payment on account.
+The payment of any amount identified in any Payment Notice by the Commonwealth to the Operator and the issuing of any invoice or tax invoice related to that Payment Notice (as the case may be) is not evidence that the obligations the subject of that Payment Notice, invoice or tax invoice have been carried out by the Operator in accordance with the Project Documents, or an admission of liability, and is only to be taken as payment on account.

-The Commonwealth may, in any Payment Notice or invoice, correct any error in any previous Payment Notice or invoice issued by the Commonwealth.
+Where the Operator believes that there is an error in any previous Payment Notice or invoice issued by the Operator, the Operator must notify the Commonwealth of that error and provide reasonable details regarding that error in that notice.
+The Commonwealth may, in any Payment Notice or invoice, correct any error in any previous Payment Notice or invoice issued by the Commonwealth or the Operator.

 Interest on late payments

-If an amount payable by a party under this Agreement (including an amount determined to be payable as the result of a Dispute) is not paid by the due date, interest will accrue on the unpaid amount from day to day at the Default Interest Rate from (and including) the date the original payment was due and payable to:
+Subject to clause 16.5(b), if an amount payable by a party under this Agreement (including an amount determined to be payable as the result of a Dispute) is not paid by the due date, interest will accrue on the unpaid amount from day to day at the Default Interest Rate from (and including) the date the original payment was due and payable to:

-in the case of a Disputed Amount, the date of resolution of the Dispute (whether by agreement or determination by an Independent Expert) in respect of the Disputed Amount; or
+in the case of a Disputed Amount, the later of the date of resolution of the Dispute (whether by agreement or determination by an Independent Expert) in respect of the Disputed Amount and the date on which that part of the Disputed Amount which the parties have agreed or the Independent Expert has determined is paid; or

 otherwise, the date the original payment was due and payable to the date the unpaid amount is paid in full.

+Notwithstanding anything to the contrary in this Agreement, a Termination Payment will be deemed to be due and payable and interest will accrue on the unpaid amount of a Termination Payment from day to day at the Default Interest Rate from and including the date which is 60 Business Days after this Agreement is terminated until that unpaid amount is paid.

 Set off